UX Design: How to Make the Interface Effort-Saving

 - support the general stylistic concept

-- set the needed theme, mood or atmosphere
+- set the needed theme, mood, or atmosphere

 - demonstrate the core benefits or items effectively.